Healthy Fudgy Peanut Butter Swirled Black Bean Brownies

 Why was I feeling sick so randomly?
 I went to the doctor to answer that question.
 I completed blood test after blood test, answered question after question, blah blah blah.

 As ridiculous as it may seem, I was angry.
 I felt like my body was betraying me, like I was being punished for eating healthy.
 I never experienced any sort of food allergies or sensitivities during my sugar-coma childhood!
 Thankfully though, I realized that the grass was still green.
 Food allergies and sensitivities don’t mean it’s the end of the world, I was just being a drama queen.
-I mean, I wasn’t allergic to chocolate, avocado, peanut butter, oats and almonds, thank heavens!
+I mean, I wasn’t allergic to chocolate, avocado, peanut butter, oats, and almonds, thank heavens.
 I was just close-minded to all the new foods that I could have.

-It took a lot of research to learn the ins and outs of my allergies and sensitivities, but to cure my symptoms, that time spent was worth it.
+It took a lot of research to learn the ins and outs of my sensitivities, but to cure my symptoms, that time spent was worth it.
 I’m glad I learned that spelt was not gluten free and that buckwheat was, despite its name.
 I’ve come to the point where I can proudly say I have overcome this obstacle.
 Life can be a struggle at times, like going to restaurants and the fact that I have to plan my meals beforehand.
 Everyone has their problems, but we can always rise above.

 How did I rise above?

 After finding out what I was sensitive to, I thought I would never be able to enjoy an authentic baked good again.
 I would have to use unfamiliar flours and substitutes I have never heard of.
 But like a superhero, chocolate saved the day (and my sanity) when I made these brownies… the recipe quickly soared to being one of my blog’s most popular posts!

 But what tops those brownies?
 What beats that recipe by like, 250%?